3 Things You Can Learn from Tim Keller about Being a Child of God

 - 2017 Feb 27

-For those of you who follow Timothy Keller, pastor speaker and author, you may have heard the news the he will be stepping down as senior pastor from Redeemer Presbyterian Church in NYC.
+For those of you who follow Timothy Keller, pastor speaker, and author, you may have heard the news that he will be stepping down as senior pastor from Redeemer Presbyterian Church in NYC [July 1, 2017].
 This is part of a decades-long plan, reports ChristianityToday.com for Redeemer, which has three church campuses, to separate into three independent churches.
 Though he will not be retiring from ministry, Keller’s last day as pastor will be July 1, 2017 (He started the church in 1989).

 Keller will be teaching full-time with Reformed Theological Seminary, as well as working with Redeemer’s City to City church planting network.
 Relevant Magazine also reports that Keller will continue speaking at various church events, including the “Questioning Christianity” series.